dnlzrgz/housaku/README.md

 ## Features

-- **Multi-Format Support**: Index and search files in various formats, including:
+- **Multi-Format Support**: Index and search files in a variety of formats, including:
   - Plain Text Files.
   - Markdown.
   - PDF.